 #3: Think About Fiber

 Fiber is a functional component of most plant-based foods and promotes lasting energy, digestive regularity, and fullness between meals.
 But side note: all sources of fiber are not created equal!
 Check out this article that dives into fiber and how you can increase your daily intake of naturally-occurring fibrous foods.

 #4: Reframe Your Emotions

 Diet culture frames emotional eating in a negative light.
 The truth is, food should be emotional!
 First, reclaim what it means to eat emotionally (here’s an article about it).
 Then, consider a journaling practice to identify what feelings you are trying to fill when continuing to eat past fullness.
 There might be other coping strategies that we can develop to help navigate feelings of discomfort.

 #5: Reconsider Your Boredom

-Boredom eating is another common example of a coping strategy used during feels of discomfort.
+Boredom eating is another common example of a coping strategy used during feelings of discomfort.
 There’s nothing inherently wrong with eating when you’re bored and there should be no shame around it (we all do it!).
 But since eating past a comfortable fullness doesn’t leave us feeling great physically, you’ll want to develop other coping strategies to get us through feelings or experiences of boredom or discomfort.

 #6: Use The Hunger Fullness Scale

-As a tool for progress, check-in with yourself throughout the day.
+As a tool for progress, check in with yourself throughout the day.
 Aim for a comfortable fullness (around a 7 or 8).
 The same goes for hunger.
 Avoiding extreme hunger might involve some flexible meal planning.
 Click here to more about the hunger fullness scale for dancers.